spatialflunky1/jnake/README.md

 Powershell:
 `.\gradlew build`

-Not tested on windows
-Will most likely compile but not run as depends on linux command
+Currently it will compile but not run because it depends on the linux `stty` command
-(nvm it doesn't compile, will fix soon)
-(it might compile the error was a java installation error)
+Planning on implementing a check for running on linux later

 ## Planned features
 * Windows support